robertocerinaprojects/PoSSUM/README.md

 - The [exe](./exe.R) script runs the poll from top to bottom.
 This should only be executed after the parameters described in [README_BEFORE_NEW_POLL.txt](./R%20scripts/README_BEFORE_NEW_POLL.txt) are updated.

 ## PoSSUM Estimates
-Note: The MrP fits a random-walk temporal effect to the data.
-The values reported below are a projection of the public's preferences on exactly the last day of the fieldwork period -- not the average across fieldwork days.

 ### Topline estimates